corpinfo/git-s3-sync/README.md

 Once replaced, repack the zip file with the same name and upload to your S3 bucket, replacing the existing GitPullS3.zip file.

-## Step 4: Update Our IAM Role<a id="step-4"></a>

-First we need to update the IAM role and policy that was automatically generated by the initial stack.
-Go to Cloudformation, select the stack, click the Template tab.
-Copy the entire template to an editor, and navigate to line 855.
-This is where the permissions for the IAM role are created.
-On line 859, paste the following:

-    {
-        "Effect": "Allow",
-        "Action": [
-            "s3:*"
-        ],
-        "Resource": [
-            {
-                "Fn::Join": [
-                    "",
-                    [
-                        "arn:aws:s3:::",
-                        {
-                            "Ref": "OutputBucket"
-                        }
-                    ]
-                ]
-            },
-            {
-                "Fn::Join": [
-                    "",
-                    [
-                        "arn:aws:s3:::",
-                        {
-                            "Ref": "OutputBucket"
-                        },
-                        "/*"
-                    ]
-                ]
-            }
-        ]
-    },

-## Step 5: Modify the Cloudformation Template to Use Custom Code<a id="step-5"></a>
+## Step 4: Modify the Cloudformation Template to Use Custom Code<a id="step-4"></a>

-Now we need to redeploy our Cloudformation Template to source the code from our S3 bucket as opposed to the AWS Quick Start bucket.
-The reason for the redeploy as opposed to Stack Update is that the existing IAM roles will cause a CopyObject error as we are switching to a new S3 bucket as the source for the configuration files.
+Now we simply need to change our Cloudformation Template to source the code from our S3 bucket as opposed to the AWS Quick Start bucket.
+Go to Cloudformation, select your stack, and click Actions -> Update.

-1. Go to Cloudformation and delete the existing stack.

-2. Create a new stack with our now modified template.

-3. Update the fields to now reflect our new bucket for sourcing the code.
+Use your new template instead of the old one.

+Change the fields below to reference your bucket:

-4. Now continue through to creation of your stack with the new values.
+Now continue through to update your stack.

-5. Configure your repo of choice with the webhook and access key generated by the new stack.

-6. Finally, make a commit to your repo to test.
+Finally, make a commit to your repo to test.
 You should see your repo cloned into S3.

-## Shortcut<a id="bonus"></a>
+# Bonus<a id="bonus"></a>

 While the steps above will get you there, it would be even easier to use a pre-created template with all modifications in place.
-Please find the Cloudformation JSON file and python script on our [public github](https://github.com/corpinfo/git-s3-sync).
+Please find the Cloudformation JSON file and python script on our [public github](https://github.com/corpinfo/git-s3-sync).#

-[Here](https://github.com/aws-quickstart/quickstart-git2s3/lambdas) are the source code bundles to add to your repo, directly from the AWS public github.
-You can simply drop these lambda functions into your own source folder.
-Be sure to correctly indicate the S3 path when running the CloudFormation Template.

 Happy coding!